caiguanhao/Maintainer/doc/ssh.md

 If you log in to the system without typing password, it means you have successfully set up the public key authentication.

+### Disable Root Login And Password Authentication

+Open and edit the SSH daemon configuration file:

+    sudo vim /etc/ssh/sshd_config

+Lines started with a hash tag (``#``) is treated as comments.
+If the line doesn't look like a plain text, it is a configuration option but is not active.
+For example, if you want to disable password authentication method, find the line contains ``PasswordAuthentication``, remove hash tag if any, and add a ``no`` after it:

+    PasswordAuthentication no

+Same as above, to disable root login:

+    PermitRootLogin no

+Press ``esc`` and then ``ZZ`` to save and exit.
+After that, you need to restart the SSH daemon to take effect:

+    sudo service ssh restart